-Oil sector governance in Central and West Africa.
+Oil sector governance/reform in Central and West Africa.

 If appropriate feel free to list several of your (or your organization's) publications

-Global Norm Diffusion and State Structures in Africa's Oil Exporting Countries: Case studies, Chad, Cameroon and Ghana.(Doctoral thesis: on-going)
+1) Global Norms on Oil Governance and State Structures in Africa's Oil Exporting Countries: Case studies, Chad, Cameroon and Ghana.(Doctoral thesis: forthcoming.
+University of the Witwatersrand, Johannesburg)

-The Extractive Industries Transparency Initiative (EITI) in Cameroon: Realities and Prospects.
-(MA thesis)
+2) The Extractive Industries Transparency Initiative (EITI) in Cameroon: Realities and Prospects.
+MA thesis.
+2010.
+University of Jyväskylä.

 You need to be a member of Peace and Collaborative Development Network to add comments!